WHAT ARE DENTAL SEALANTS?

 If you live in or around South Miami, you’ll find a full range of dental services – including the application of dental sealants – available at Somi Dental Group, located in Miami, Florida.
 An experienced team of dental practitioners led by Dr. Arnaldo Lopez offers endodontic and cosmetic dentistry services like Invisalign, crowns, veneers, and more.

-Visit the center at 5966 S Dixie Hwy, Ste 312, South Miami, Florida, 33143 or call (305) 239-9273 to set an appointment for a later date.
+Visit us today or set an appointment for a later date.
 The team would be more than happy to help answer any questions you might have about sealants or other treatments you might be considering.